yoonmoonsick/dnd2024/README.md

 ### [Divine Smite](https://www.dndbeyond.com/spells/2618833-divine-smite)
 - Casting Time: 1 Bonus Action (Which you take immediately after hitting a target with a Melee weapon or an Unarmed Strike)
+- The target takes an extra 2d8 Radiant damage from the attack.
+The damage increases by 1d8 if the target is a Fiend or an Undead.

 ### Enhance Leap
 - Casting Time: Bonus Action